yimian/wenling/README.md

 ## Parameters
 The `params.py` defines all the parameters which are needed in training and predicting.

+To make sure the predicting and training use the same parameters, I new a parameters object `params_o` in `params.py` and initialize its parameters.
+When training and predicting, you should import the same parameters object.
+You should change the parameters in `params.py` instead of in training or predicting.

 ## Train Model
 Just run:
 ```